dbcli/mssql-cli/doc/usage_guide.md

 $ mssql-cli --help
 Usage: main.py [OPTIONS]

-Options:
+optional arguments:
+  -h, --help            show this help message and exit -U , --username       Username to connect to the database -P , --password       If not supplied, defaults to value in environment
+                        variable MSSQL_CLI_PASSWORD.
+  -d , --database       database name to connect to.
-    -S, --server TEXT       SQL Server instance name or address.
+  -S , --server         SQL Server instance name or address.
-    -U, --username TEXT     Username to connect to the database.
-    -P, --password          Force password prompt.
   -E, --integrated      Use integrated authentication on windows.
   -v, --version         Version of mssql-cli.
-    -d, --database TEXT     database name to connect to.
-    --mssqlclirc TEXT       Location of mssqlclirc config file.
+  --mssqlclirc          Location of mssqlclirc config file.
-    --row-limit INTEGER     Set threshold for row limit prompt.
-Use 0 to disable prompt.
+  --row-limit           Set threshold for row limit prompt.
+Use 0 to disable
+                        prompt.
   --less-chatty         Skip intro on startup and goodbye on exit.
+  --auto-vertical-output
-    --auto-vertical-output  Automatically switch to vertical output mode if the result is wider than the terminal width.
+                        Automatically switch to vertical output mode if the result is wider than the terminal width.
-    --help                  Show this message and exit.
+  -N, --encrypt         SQL Server uses SSL encryption for all data if the
+                        server has a certificate installed.
+  -C, --trust-server-certificate
+                        The channel will be encrypted while bypassing walking the certificate chain to validate trust.
+  -l , --connect-timeout
+                        Time in seconds to wait for a connection to the server before terminating request.
+  -K , --application-intent
+                        Declares the application workload type when connecting to a database in a SQL Server Availability Group.
+  -M, --multi-subnet-failover
+                        If application is connecting to AlwaysOn AG on different subnets, setting this provides faster
+                        detection and connection to currently active server.
+  -a , --packet-size    Size in bytes of the network packets used to
+                        communicate with SQL Server.
+  -A, --dac-connection  Connect to SQL Server using the dedicated
+                        administrator connection.
+  -Q , --query          Executes a query outputting the results to stdout and
+                        exits.
+  -o , --output_file    Specifies the file that receives output from a query.
+  --enable-sqltoolsservice-logging
+                        Enables diagnostic logging for the SqlToolsService.
+  --prompt              Prompt format (Default: \d>
 ```

 ## Examples